3db/3db/docs_src/usage/custom_logger.rst

 ========================

 3DB provides logging functionality for storing data that might be relevant for model debugging.
-Although the library comes with a base set of Loggers (TODO LINK to API), we provide an overview of the steps for customizing them based on problem-specific needs.
+Although the library comes with a base set of Loggers (:mod:`threedb.result_logging`), we provide an overview of the steps for customizing them based on problem-specific needs.
 We will illustrate this by
 implementing a custom ``CSVLogger`` that outputs basic informations about a render to a CSV file.